Wednesday’s analyst upgrades and downgrades

 "UNS reported a consolidated EBITDA margin of 6.7 per cent in 4Q17, down from 8.7 per cent a year ago and below our 7.5-per-cent forecast," the analyst said.
 "The year-over-year decrease can be attributed to the lower-than-expected contribution from FinishMaster (9.9 per cent vs 11.2 per cent expected) and the Canadian Automotive division (5.1 per cent vs our forecast of 5.8 per cent).
 "As a result, management introduced weaker-than-expected consolidated EBITDA guidance of 7.2–8.2 per cent (consensus was at 8.5 per cent).
 We are revising our forecast to 7.6% (from 8.5% initially)."

-""In light of UNS's 4Q results and the newly introduced guidance, we are reducing our EBITDA margin forecast for 2018 and 2019.
+"In light of UNS's 4Q results and the newly introduced guidance, we are reducing our EBITDA margin forecast for 2018 and 2019.
 On top of that, while we believe the freezing start to winter since the beginning of 2018 could provide a boost to UNS's results during the year, we do not include this in our numbers as the timing is difficult to predict.
 We now expect adjusted EPS of US$1.32 in 2018 and US$1.58 in 2019, down from US$1.54 and US$1.76, respectively.
 We now assume an exchange rate of C$1.26/US$1 vs C$1.25/US$1 previously."

 Though he kept a "top pick" rating on its stock following the results, Mr. Poirier lowered his target price to $34 per share from $37, which remains above the consensus target of $30.83.